pramodkoujalagi/AI-News-Companion/README.md

 ## Introduction

-Epic Newzz! is not just another news aggregator.
+Epic Newzz is not just another news aggregator.
 It's your personalized news concierge, delivering curated updates tailored to your interests and preferences.
-Powered by cutting-edge AI technologies, Epic Newzz! transforms the way you consume news, making it more engaging, informative, and effortless.
+Powered by cutting-edge AI technologies, Epic Newzz transforms the way you consume news, making it more engaging, informative, and effortless.

 ## 🤖 Meet Newzy - Your AI News Companion